react-native-community/rn-diff-purge/USAGE.md

 sed -i "" "s-java/com/rndiffapp-java/com/${appNameLowerCase}-" upgrade-rn.patch

 # Set up the 3-way merge
-git remote add rn-diff https://github.com/ncuillery/rn-diff.git git fetch rn-diff
+git remote add rn-diff https://github.com/pvinis/rn-diff-purge.git git fetch rn-diff-purge

 # Run the apply command
 git apply upgrade-rn.patch --exclude=package.json -p 2 --3way
 ```

 ## :warning: Known issues

-- A new Java file has been added in [0.29.0](https://github.com/ncuillery/rn-diff/compare/rn-0.28.0...rn-0.29.0#diff-dc772a7e567909f837c8078e7db52a27R1).
-It contains the name of the app (package declaration) at line 1.
-You have to replace
-it after applying the patch.
+Sometimes there are new files that reference the project's name.
+Whenever there is a new file, make sure to check for this, and replace it with your project's name.